TEAMLIGHTSABERS/FRC_Code/README.md

 Then click on the "Generate Project" button.

-Visual Studio will now have a project created in the FRC_2024 Folder called "{New_Project_Name}".
+Visual Studio will now have a project created in the FRC_Code Folder called "{New_Project_Name}".

 After creating the project in Visual Studio Code, continue reading to the webpage instructions to end of the page and click the "Next" button to continue to "libraries".